Dingseewhole/CI_LightGCN_master/README.md

 # INTRODUCTION
-***This is the official pytorch implementation of \<Causal Incremental Graph Convolution forRecommender System Retraining\> published in IEEE TRANSACTIONS ON Neural Networks and Learning Systems.
+***This is a pytorch implementation of \<Causal Incremental Graph Convolution forRecommender System Retraining\> published in IEEE TRANSACTIONS ON Neural Networks and Learning Systems.
 If you use the code please cite our paper***

 ***
 @ARTICLE{9737000,